telerik/xaml-docs/controls/radgridview/filtering/customizing-distinct-values.md

 ## Optimizing Distinct Filter Query

 By default, the distinct filtering uses a condition of the form 'Member IsEqualTo Value' for each distinct value selected.
 Then, all such conditions are combined with the OR operator.
 When the amount of distinct values checked grows, the query might become very slow.
-To optimize the LINQ query used to filter the data, thus improving the performance, set the `OptimizeDistinctFilterQuery` property of the assosicated __GridViewColumn__.
+To optimize the LINQ query used to filter the data, thus improving the performance, set the `OptimizeDistinctFilterQuery` property of the associated `GridViewColumn`.

 When the optimization is enabled, the GridView will check the amount of distinct values checked.
 If this amount is less than or equal to half of all distinct values, the original query will be generated.
 If, however, the amount of distinct values checked is more than half of all distinct values, an inverted statement like this will be generated: (Member IsNotEqualTo uncheckedDistinctValue_0) ...
 AND ...
 (Member IsNotEqualTo uncheckedDistinctValue_N).
 If absolutely all distinct values are checked, then no statement will be generated at all, because this effectively means that there is no filter applied.
 Setting the property to `true` will try to generate the shortest possible LINQ Where clause.

 #### __[XAML] Setting the OptimizeDistinctFilterQuery property__
-{{region gridview-filtering-customizing-distinct-values-4}}
+{{region gridview-filtering-customizing-distinct-values-5}}
 	<telerik:GridViewDataColumn DataMemberBinding="{Binding Name}" OptimizeDistinctFilterQuery="True"/>
 {{endregion}}